 The E-Portfolio is an electronic folder which stores all required APEx documents.
 Students add to and update the E-Portfolio with documents throughout their APEx.
-Students periodically meet with their Faculty Advisor to discuss progress and assess the level of competence throughout the program.
-All requirements and documentation must be completed and submitted to the APEx Coordinator.
+Students periodically meet with their faculty advisor to discuss progress and assess the level of competence throughout the program.
+All requirements and documentation must be completed and submitted to the APEx Coordinator before the student can earn their degree.
 Below is a summary of APEx requirements:

-- Attend APEx information session (all APEx info sessions are recorded and can be accessed on our APEx website)

-- 2) Registration for PUBH 6500 Applied Practice Experience

-- 3) Completion of a minimum of 120 hours or more at an approved practice site

-- 4) Complete E-Portfolio:

-- a.
-Approved and signed APEx Proposal Form

-- b.
-APEx Activity Log documented with hours

-- c.
-Two work products/deliverables

-- d.
-Student Evaluation

-- e.
-Preceptor Evaluation

-- f.
-APEx Coordinator Evaluation

-- 5) Exit Interview with the APEx Coordinator
+- 1) Attend APEx info session held in the fall semester (all APEx info sessions are recorded and can be accessed on our APEx website) - 2) Registration for PUBH 6500 Applied Practice Experience- (1) one credit course (Pass/Fail) - 3) Completion of a minimum of 120 hours or more at an approved practice site - 4) Complete E-Portfolio: - a.
+Approved and signed APEx Proposal Form - b.
+Log for APEx Activity/Journal Log must be uploaded to E-Portfolio - c.
+Completion of a minimum of two work products/deliverables that strengthen at least least 5 public health competencies; at least 3 competencies must be Foundational Competencies (the remainder can be concentration specific) - d.
+Student Competency Assessment Form - e.
+Faculty Competency Assessment Form - f.
+Preceptor Evaluation - 5) Participation in a Checkout Meeting with the APEx Coordinator